Milky stork: In culture and relationship to humans

 The milky stork is well known among Indonesian locals and is readily distinguished by them in the field from other waders; although it has at least historically been commonly (and sometimes illegally) harvested for meat and eggs.
 Like many other wading bird species, the milky stork is also sometimes considered a minor pest in the aquaculture industry by feeding on commercial fish and shrimps.
 This stork is however officially protected in Malaysia and Indonesia and has been listed on Appendix I of CITES since 1987.

 This stork has occasionally appeared in zoos such as Vienna Zoo and Washington Park Zoo, with the latter having held the longest living milky stork specimen, which lived for 12 years, 4 months and 18 days (1937–1950).
 Many juvenile zoo specimens have been misidentified as young painted storks on purchase, and later proved to be milky storks.
 The only zoos which are recorded as having bred the species are Zoo Negara (where the stork bred in captivity for the first time in 1987), San Diego Zoo and Singapore Zoo.
 Captive breeding and reintroduction programmes for this stork have been widely supported by government and non-government agencies such as Perhilitan, the Malaysian Nature Society, and the Malaysian Zoological Society.

 A milky stork in flight features on the logo of Sembilang National Park.
 It has also commonly appeared on calendars and posters in public awareness campaigns in Sumatra.

 Status

-In 2008, the global population was fewer than 2200 individuals, which is a reduction from approximately 5000 in the 1980s.
+In 2023, the global population was estimated to be between 1,200–1,850 mature individuals, a reduction from approximately 5,000 in the 1980s.
 In Malaysia, population counts decreased steadily from over 100 individuals in 1984 to less than 10 by 2005 (by over 90%), so that the population here faces local extinction.
-Of the current world population estimate, there are probably about 1600 individuals in Sumatra, less than 500 on Java, and less than 100 on the southeast Asian mainland.
+Of the current world population estimate, almost all milky storks live in Indonesia.
+There are probably about 800–1,600 individuals in Sumatra, approximately 100–200 between populations on Java and Sulawesi, and few, if any, remaining in breeding populations on the southeast Asian mainland.
 The Cambodian population is very small, numbering 100–150 individuals; and although it may be relatively stable, rapid declines are expected if serious threats persist.
 Due to the substantial population declines across its range, the milky stork's population status was elevated to Endangered from Vulnerable in 2013 by the IUCN.